notepad-plus-plus/npp-usermanual/content/docs/command-prompt.md

   a command-line option when you try to print the file from the Explorer Context menu.
   Enabling this option allows Notepad++ to recognize that option, and convert it internally to the official `-quickPrint` option.
 * `-z`: Causes Notepad++ to ignore the next command line argument (a single word, or a phrase in quotes).
-The only intended and supported use for this option is for the [Notepad Replacement](../other-resources/#notepad-replacement) syntax.
+    - The only intended and supported use for this option is for the [Notepad Replacement](../other-resources/#notepad-replacement) syntax.
+Any other use for this option is unsupported and not guaranteed to work.
+    - There can only be one `-z` per command-line, because that is all that is required for [Notepad Replacement](../other-resources/#notepad-replacement).

 ## Installer Options